-The Royal Challengers Bangalore showed IPL fans both sides of a spectrum.
-During the first seven games they won just one, while they won six out of their next seven to book a place in the Eliminator on net-run-rate.
-Walking into this year’s edition with a more balanced squad – at least on paper – can they go one better and finally make a bid for their first-ever IPL title?
+The Royal Challengers Bengaluru showed their fans last year both sides of the coin.
+During the first seven games they won just one, while they won six out of their next seven to book a place in the Eliminator on net run rate.

-In this article, we take a look at five domestic players who can make a difference for the Royal Challengers Bangalore this coming season.
+In this article, we take a look at five domestic players who can make a difference for the RCB this coming season.

-The talented bowler from Jammu & Kashmir was one of the highest buys in the uncapped category during the 2025 mega auction, going for INR 6 crore following an intense battle between the Delhi Capitals and eventual owners Royal Challengers Bangalore.
+The talented bowler from Jammu & Kashmir was one of the most expensive acquisitions in the uncapped category during the 2025 mega auction, going for INR 6 crore following an intense battle between the Delhi Capitals and the Royal Challengers.

 Suyash Sharma

-The Royal Challengers Bangalore’s search for their next leg break specialist lands them Suyash Sharma this time around.
-Ever since Yuzvendra Chahal left the franchise, RCB have been on the look out for a dependable leg spinner.
-They tried both Wanindu Hasaranga and Karn Sharma, but without any answer.
+The Royal Challengers’ search for their next leg-break specialist has landed them Suyash Sharma this time round.
+Ever since Yuzvendra Chahal left them, the RCB have been looking for a dependable leg spinner.
+They tried both Wanindu Hasaranga and Karn Sharma, but to no avail.
 The 21-year-old himself has been under the cosh with underwhelming performances both in last year’s IPL and this season’s SMAT.

 Yash Dayal

-After the heartache and tears of 2023, 27-year-old Yash Dayal eradicated any insecurities by asserting himself as the lead bowler in the RCB attack as he was the only bowler to be retained by the franchise (5 cr) after Virat Kohli (21 cr) and Rajat Patidar (11 cr).
-The Allahabad born bowler picked up 15 wickets and went at 9.15 runs per over, which is commendable considering half of his 14 games were played at the Chinnaswamy.
+After the heartache and tears of 2023, 27-year-old Yash Dayal eradicated any insecurities by asserting himself as the lead bowler in the RCB attack and was the only bowler to be retained by the franchise (INR 5 crore) after Virat Kohli (INR 21 crore) and Rajat Patidar (INR 11 crore).
+The Allahabad-born bowler picked up 15 wickets and went at 9.15 runs per over last year, which is commendable considering half of his 14 appearances arrived at the Chinnaswamy.

 Jitesh Sharma

-As a finisher for the Punjab Kings, Jitesh Sharma scored 234 runs at a strike-rate of 164 during the 2022 season.
-The following year, the 31-year-old wicketkeeper batsman scored 309 in 14 games at a strike-rate of 156.
-Those were with long boundaries in Mohali, at the Chinnaswamy, both his volume of runs and strike-rate will surge.
-RCB have long been waiting for a dependable #5 and they might have just found one.
+As a finisher for the Punjab Kings, Sharma scored 234 runs at a strike rate of 164 during the 2022 season.
+The following year, the 31-year-old wicketkeeper-batter scored 309 in 14 games at a strike rate of 156.
+Those were with long boundaries in Mohali; at the Chinnaswamy, both his volume of runs and strike rate can be expected to surge.
+The RCB have long been waiting for a dependable No. 5, and in Sharma they may have just found one.

 Bhuvneshwar Kumar

-Bhuvneshwar Kumar, playing for the Sunrisers Hyderabad last season, wasn’t really among the wickets.
+Kumar, playing for the SunRisers Hyderabad last season, wasn’t really among the wickets.
 He picked up 11 wickets in 16 games and had a respectable economy rate of 9.3.
-Unlike the flat pitches at the Rajiv Gandhi International Stadium, the pitches at the Chinnaswamy have helped seamers in the past, at least with the new ball.
+However, unlike the flat pitches at the Rajiv Gandhi International Stadium, the pitches at the Chinnaswamy have helped seamers in the past, at least with the new ball, so one can expect Kumar to pick up more scalps this time round.

 Leave a Reply